wp-plugins/27coupons/readme.txt

 Requires at least: 2.8.2
 Tested up to: 3.5.2

 This plugin will create a widget which will display latest discount coupons and deals of Indian e-commerce websites from 27coupons.com.
-You can also monetize this widget.
-Please visit our webiste to know more.

 == Description ==